smatechnologies/opcon-deploy-docs/docs/installation.md

 The database URL.
 If a specific database instance is to be used for MS SQL, the instance name is appended after the database name.
    * For MS SQL: ```jdbc:jtds:sqlserver: //<server>/SMAOpConDeploy jdbc:jtds:sqlserver://<server>/SMAOpConDeploy;instance=INST001```

+The database URL.
+If TLS is required append the **;ssl=require** to the URL.
+   * For MS SQL: ```jdbc:jtds:sqlserver: //<server>/SMAOpConDeploy jdbc:jtds:sqlserver://<server>/SMAOpConDeploy;ssl=require```

 ### databaseUser

 The name of the database user who has the required privileges to all tables in the OpCon Deploy database.
+For Windows Authentication, the field should be left blank.

 ### databaseUserPassword

 The password of the database user, encrypted using the Enterprise Manager encryption tool.
+For Windows Authentication, the field should contain the encrypted password of the Windows User.

 ### minConnections